tdeboissiere/Kaggle/Ponpare/Ponpare_submission/README.md

 This script computes a similarity score between users and test items.
 - User and items features are represented in the same vector space.
 - The similarity can be computed with any metric in [scipy.spatial.distance](http://docs.scipy.org/doc/scipy/reference/generated/scipy.spatial.distance.cdist.html).
-- A weight is added to each group of features to tune their relative importance
+- A weight is added to each group of features to tune their relative importance.

 ##Recommendation through supervised learning methods